joetifa2003/windlang/README.md

 println(arr[3]); // 3
 ```

-Arrays in Wind can take any type of data, and can be of any size.
+Arrays in Wind can take any type of data, and can be of any size
-You can append to an array by using the `append` function.
+You can append to an array by using the `append` function
+You can remove an element by index using the `remove` function.

 ### Functions